Ghassenkh22/Test/README.md

 Hi everyone
-i did some changes
+this should work